na-na-hi/renget/archive/pmdg_clover_minor_personalities.md

 >Smeargle himself prefers red paint, and has a smudged red mark on his back where his former skull drawing was.
 >Speaks in an irritable, blunt voice and is quick to cut others off.
 >Though he still speaks like a crook, always follows through on swapping his customers back to normal.

+####Wigglytuff Apprentice Morgan
+>Apprentice at Wigglytuff's Guild since about a week before the Clover Guild assembled.
+>Has been praised by Chatlot as the model of a perfect explorer, marred only by several disciplinary marks on her record for poor teamwork.
+>Seems to have (putting it lightly) a mutual dislike of, and rivalry with, Amelia.
+What could that be about?
+>**{Further information currently a spoiler pending the release of the story involving this character.
+Soon(TM).}**